 - Go to alerts.newrelic.com > Incidents > Open incidents or All incidents.

-- Select the Acknowledge icon.
+- To acknowledge the incident, yourself, select the Acknowledge icon.

 This automatically notifies everyone who has been set up to receive the alert notification.
 New Relic Alerts also automatically adds your name (or gravatar if applicable) to the incident's Acknowledge column.